spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/08-create-cluster.md

 # Delete an AWS IaaS Cluster

-The deletion of an AWS cluster results in the removal of all instances and associated resources created for the cluster.
+The deletion of an AWS cluster results in removing all instances and associated resources created for the cluster.
 To perform a cluster deletion, use the following steps.

 1. Ensure you are in the correct project scope.